rafaelr92f/rafaelr92f/README.md

 ##### About me

-- I teach about programming at @INDESBR
+- I teach about programming, games and educational robotics at @INDESBR
 - Now I'm studying about `Node.js`, `Next.js` and `Firebase`.